microsoft/PowerShellForGitHub/USAGE.md

 employed during execution of commands within this module (via Application Insights).
 For more information, refer to the [Privacy Policy](README.md#privacy-policy).

-> You may notice some needed assemblies for communicating with Application Insights being
-> downloaded on first run of a command within each PowerShell session.
-The
-> [automatic dependency downloads](#automatic-dependency-downloads) section of the setup
-> documentation describes how you can avoid having to always re-download the telemetry assemblies
-> in the future.

 We recommend that you always leave the telemetry feature enabled, but a situation may arise where it must be disabled for some reason.
 In this scenario, you can disable telemetry by calling: